learn-academy-2023-echo/rails-challenges/company_contacts/README.md

 As a developer, I need each password to be unique.✅

-As a developer, I want my Account model to have many associated Addresses.
+As a developer, I want my Account model to have many associated Addresses. ✅

 As a developer, I want Address to have street_number, street_name, city, state, and zip attributes.
-The street_number and zip should be integers.
+The street_number and zip should be integers.✅

-As a developer, I want to validate the presence of all fields on Address.
+As a developer, I want to validate the presence of all fields on Address. ✅

 Stretch Challenges

 As a developer, I need each Account password to have at least one number.
 HINT: Read about custom validations in the Active Record validation docs.

 As a developer, I want to validate that Address street_number, street_name, zip are unique for within an account.